KOMITAS BRIDGE PROJECT

 Credits

-The proposed structure is located in Yerevan's Arabkir district, which was originally a separate settlement.
-In 1929, architect Alexander Tamanian developed a master plan for Arabkir, envisioning it as an independent urban unit composed of individual houses.
-At the time, the settlement included a central core, a ring-shaped park, secondary centers, and was surrounded by greenery.
-It was connected to Yerevan by three main roads.
+The proposed Komitas Bridge Project is located in Yerevan’s historic Arabkir district, a neighborhood that originally developed as an independent settlement.
+In 1929, architect Alexander Tamanian envisioned Arabkir as a distinct urban unit composed of individual houses, a central core, a ring-shaped park system, and secondary neighborhood centers.
+At the time, the district was surrounded by greenery and connected to Yerevan by three key roads.

-Later urban planning documents integrated Arabkir into Yerevan's general master plans, aligning its development with the city's broader urban schemes.
+Over subsequent decades, new urban planning documents gradually integrated Arabkir into Yerevan’s general master plans, aligning its evolution with the city’s broader architectural and infrastructural development.

 A bridge connection between Baghramyan Avenue and Ajapnyak